Mcnoble1/Learning-Rust/README.md

 # Learning-Rust
-My Rust learning journey to being a 10x dev 🔥
+My Rust learning journey to being a 10x dev using the rust book 🔥